GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/best-practices/paste-preventing-inputs/index.md

 more secure than forcing users to type in passwords that are short enough to remember.

-In the general case, `<input>` elements should not disallow users from pasting into them.
+In the general case, users should not be prevented from pasting into `<input>` elements.

 ## How this Lighthouse audit fails